-Information for each human-caused mortality, serious injury, and non-serious injury reported for NMFSmanaged Alaska marine mammals between 2014 and 2018 is listed, by marine mammal stock, in Young et al. (2020); however, only the mortality and serious injury data are included in the Stock Assessment Reports.
-No human-caused mortality or serious injury of Eastern North Pacific right whales was reported between 2014 and 2018; although, given the remote nature of the known and likely habitats of North Pacific right whales, it is very unlikely that any mortality or serious injury in this population would be observed.
-Consequently, it is possible that the current absence of reported mortality or serious injury due to entanglement in fishing gear, ship strikes, or other anthropogenic causes (e.g., oil spills) is not a reflection of the true situation.
+Information for each human-caused mortality, serious injury, and non-serious injury reported for NMFSmanaged Alaska marine mammals between 2017 and 2021 is listed, by marine mammal stock, in Freed et al. (2023); however, only the mortality and serious injury data are included in the Stock Assessment Reports.
+No human-caused mortality or serious injury of Eastern North Pacific right whales was reported between 2017 and 2021; although, given the remote nature of the known and likely habitats of North Pacific right whales, it is very unlikely that any mortality or serious injury in this population would be observed.
+Consequently, it is possible that the current absence of reported mortality or serious injury due to entanglement in fishing gear, vessel strikes, or other anthropogenic causes (e.g., oil spills) is not a reflection of the true situation.